devploit/awesome-ctf-resources/README.md

  - [Extundelete](http://extundelete.sourceforge.net/) - Utility that can recover deleted files from an ext3 or ext4 partition.
  - [firmware-mod-kit](https://code.google.com/archive/p/firmware-mod-kit/) - Modify firmware images without recompiling.
  - [Foremost](http://foremost.sourceforge.net/) - Console program to recover files based on their headers, footers, and internal data structures.
+ - [Forensic Toolkit](https://www.exterro.com/forensic-toolkit) - It scans a hard drive looking for various information.
+It can, potentially locate deleted emails and scan a disk for text strings to use them as a password dictionary to crack encryption.
  - [Forensically](https://29a.ch/photo-forensics/#forensic-magnifier) - Free online tool to analysis image this tool has many features.
  - [MZCacheView](https://www.nirsoft.net/utils/mozilla_cache_viewer.html) - Small utility that reads the cache folder of Firefox/Mozilla/Netscape Web browsers, and displays the list of all files currently stored in the cache.
  - [NetworkMiner](https://www.netresec.com/index.ashx?page=NetworkMiner)  Network Forensic Analysis Tool (NFAT).